Drive-By Truckers: Musical style

-Online presence
+Online presence and artwork

-The band's online presence was created in 1996 by and is still maintained by long-time friend Jenn Bryant.
+The band's online presence was created in 1996, and is still maintained by long-time friend Jenn Bryant.
 It has been credited with helping the band gain momentum.
 The band also began to use another long-time friend, Wes Freed, to produce the band's signature visual style with his cover art and posters.
 Freed continued his collaborative work with them until his death in 2022.
 In March 2014, the newly debuted English Oceans album cover was named Album Art of the Month by Consequence of Sound editor Dan Caffrey.
 However, the band's constant touring and lauded live shows largely developed their dedicated following.